notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringCloudGatewayRouteConfig.md

 ### -Route
 Array of API routes, each route contains properties such as `title`, `uri`, `ssoEnabled`, `predicates`, `filters`.
-To construct, see NOTES section for ROUTE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.SpringApps.Models.IGatewayApiRoute[]